 This tip is just a personal tip that is not proven or backed by any authority.

-The argument against this is that because cameras write files to the card in sequential order and each file takes up a certain amount of space on the card while adding on to the last file each time, the camera is going out of sequence to overwrite the “deleted” file with a new file of a different file size.
+The theory is that cameras write files to the card in sequential order with each file taking up its specific amount of space.
+Each time you hit “record,” a new file with its own size gets added to the end of the sequence.
+By deleting, the card is going out of its normal sequence to overwrite the “deleted” file with a new file of a different file size.
 In theory, this could create gaps or idiosyncrasies in the card memory that reduces its efficiency and storage capacity over time.

 Again, this is all just theory and not proven, but it is something that I avoid doing with my cards.